palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

   </div>
 </nav>

-This site serves as a supplementary, structured extension of the associated research work, organizing the computational tools, data resources, and platforms that underpin the proposed AI-powered infrastructure for materials discovery and advanced manufacturing.
+This site provides a structured overview of the data sources, computational tools, and platforms commonly referenced in contemporary AI-driven materials discovery and advanced manufacturing workflows.

-The goal is to improve transparency and navigability across the heterogeneous ecosystem of methods referenced in the manuscript, rather than to provide executable implementations.
+Rather than reproducing the technical depth of the manuscript, the goal is to offer a navigable snapshot of the broader ecosystem in which these methods operate.

 ## Physical System: Data Collection {#data-collection}

 ### Traditional Data Collection {#traditional-data}

-Databases derived from experimental and observational workflows that provide chemical, biological, and structural data foundational to materials research.
+This section groups representative sources through which materials data are typically obtained, spanning experimental databases, simulation-driven datasets, and automated extraction pipelines.

 | Database | Open Access | Scope |
 |---------|-------------|-------|